ducrot/starter-gulp-html/README.md

 - Compile SCSS to CSS with Autoprefixer, Minify with nanocss and Sourcemap.
 - Considers browserslist in package.json.
-- JavaScript compiler with babel, Minify UglifyJS2 and Sourcemap.
+- JavaScript transpiler with Babel.
-- Module loader with Browserify.
+- Webpack module bundler for JavaScript.
 - Create SVG sprites from SVG icons.
 - Self-Hosted Google fonts.
 - Powered by Gulp and Browsersync.